ethereum/ethereum-org-website/src/content/eth2/index.md

 ### Updates from Eth2 research and development

-Folks from around the community are doing a great job of documenting progress so we recommend you check these out.
+Folks from around the community are doing a great job of documenting progress so we recommend you check these out for regular updates.

 <Eth2List />
 <Divider />